Hari-723/Hari_Bluestamp_Portfolio/index.md

 # Object Detection using Machine Learning with Raspberry Pi
-Using Raspberry Pi, Open CV, and Tensorflow Lite, I was able to run and test an object detection model.
+Using Raspberry Pi, Open CV, and Tensorflow Lite, I was able to run and test an object detection model using machine learning in python.
+The model is able to detect around 80 common objects including (cars, chairs, laptops, and other common objects).
+After finishing this, I was able to create my own machine

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|